 "I don't really look at it the other way on the negative side of it, more the positive aspects that could come out of it if we play well and get a victory," Tedford said.

 The Pac-10 has arrangements with six bowl games.
 Only three conference teams are already bowl-eligible -- Oregon, Stanford and Arizona.
-Four teams still have
+Four teams still have a chance to reach six wins, and today's Cal-Washington loser will be eliminated from bowl contention.

 There could be as few as four bowl-eligible teams left in the conference by the time the regular season ends next weekend.
 And with Oregon on pace to go to the BCS championship game, there might be only three Pac-10 teams available for the six slots.